crispuscrew/.config/README.md

 # Install Guide

+### If you install it over existing graphical environment

+I don't know what effect this script will have on your system if you run it on an existing graphical environment like GNOME or KDE.
+I highly recommend performing a

+### Pure installation

 1. Download actual version of [**Fedora Server Network Install iso**](https://fedoraproject.org/server/download)

 2. Create a bootable USB drive by, for example, **dd** comand (Linux) or [**Rufus**](https://rufus.ie/) (Windows)